Legal Hair Alcohol Test

 Through analysis of hair samples, the testable time period for assessing alcohol consumption is either 3 or 6 months – depending on the length of the donor’s hair.

-The hair is collected from the vertex region of the scalp, in accordance with standard methodology.
-Approximately 100 hairs per sample are collected.
+The hair is collected from the crown region of the scalp, in accordance with standard methodology.
+Approximately 200 hairs per sample are collected.

 As an alternative sample, body hair can also be used to assess alcohol consumption.
 However, important consideration must be made of the differences in physiology, development rates and growth patterns.